Requiem: Avenging Angel: Reception

 The game received above-average reviews according to the review aggregation website GameRankings.
 Some of the highest praise for the game came from PC Zone, in a review by Charlie Brooker.
 Brooker praised the game's variety of well-designed character models, and its advanced animation system, stating that the game had "impressive character models that move in all kinds of unpleasantly believable ways."

 IGN claimed that the level design was boring and uninspired, and although the game had a competent single player experience, multiplayer was lacking.
 GameSpot commended the game's innovative angelic powers available for use, comparing them favourably with the force powers in Jedi Knight.
 However, it stated that although the game had several attractive features, in the end, it was just a typical shoot 'em up with no groundbreaking elements.
 Next Generation, however, said that the game was "no technical marvel, but its uniqueness is divine."

+Requiem was a runner-up in Level's "First Person Shooter" category in the magazine's 1999 awards, which was ultimately won by Aliens Versus Predator.

 All the publications agreed that Requiem was not as good as the universally acclaimed Half-Life, released six months prior.
 The game also lacked pre-release hype, especially in comparison to its contemporary, Xatrix Entertainment's Kingpin: Life of Crime.
 Released not long after Requiem, Kingpin had generated a lot of hype within the gaming world, and had also amassed some media controversy over its graphic depiction of violence and swearing.
 The lukewarm reception, coupled with the lack of pre-release hype in comparison to the competition, meant that Requiem never saw commercial success.
 It would be the last game that Cyclone Studios would ever release before 3DO's demise.